LEGO x Disney

 You’ll always be her sidekick.
 And that’s the greatest thing a parent can be.

 The Ask: Connect with parents without the syrupy “family bonding” clichés.
-We needed to prove LEGO® Disney actually gets their playtime reality — just as Stitch and Moana were back on the big screen.
+We needed to prove LEGO® Disney actually gets their playtime reality, especially with Stitch & Moana about to return to the big screen.

 Step 1: Spotlight the backup cast before the previews roll.